eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/node-shapes/index.md

 ### Chart Visualization

 Integrates a chart visualization in the node shape area.
+This Property is deprecated - charts on node shape level are not supported anymore.

 Used Path: `shui:provideChartVisualization`

+### Widgets

+Integrate non-validating visualization widget in the node shape area.

+Used Path: `shui:WidgetIntegration_integrate`

 ## Vocabulary